hardwarehacklab/hardwarehacklab.github.io/app/_projects/draw-vr.md

  - name     : "Nick Maxwell"
 ---

-An experimental team of ThoughtWorks designers and technologists has been working for the past three months with virtual reality to make remote collaborations more human.
+An experimental team made up of ThoughtWorks designers and technologists has been working for the past three months with virtual reality to make remote collaborations more human.

 Using <a target="_blank" rel="noopener noreferrer" href="https://unity3d.com/">Unity</a>, the <a target="_blank" rel="noopener noreferrer" href="http://www.htcvive.com/us/">HTC Vive</a>, and the <a target="_blank" rel="noopener noreferrer" href="https://www3.oculus.com/en-us/rift/">Oculus Rift</a>, they’ve developed a remote-collaboration application that allows users to high-five, express ideas as objects in 3D space, and even play Pictionary from opposite sides of the country.